Nehema-Shalom/AI-for-software_engineering_week2/README.md

 Encoding: OneHotEncoder used to convert categorical variables into numerical form.

-5.2 Model Design
+ -Model Design

 The model uses a Logistic Regression classifier within a preprocessing pipeline.
 The pipeline integrates:

-Data cleaning and transformation steps
+-Data cleaning and transformation steps

 Feature encoding and scaling

 Model training and prediction

-5.3 Training and Evaluation
+- Training and Evaluation

 The dataset is split into 80% training and 20% testing sets.

 The model performance is measured using Accuracy, Precision, Recall, F1-score, and AUC-ROC.

-6. Results
+6. RESULTS

 The Logistic Regression model achieved: